-Child-on- Child Violence and sexual Harassment
+Child-on-Child Violence and Sexual Harassment

 The DSL will follow local and national guidance when there has been a report of sexual violence and harassment between children.
 This will include liaising with other professionals to develop robust risk and needs assessments and multi-agency safety planning with appropriate specialist targeted work for pupils who are identified as posing a potential risk to other children.
 This is done using a Contextual Safeguarding approach to ensure assessments consider risks posed by any wider environmental factors present in a child's life.
 The D/DSL will record the time and location, specifically, of the incident and any action required to make the location safe.
+The D/DDSL attend The Safer Young Persons Context Meetings between Social Care, Schools, Housing, Police and Youth Services to identify incidents, groups, locations, trends and other activity in order to have the fullest possible context for out young people.